JessicaMulein/JessicaMulein/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on PhantomMail (CLI email client) and WordMasterMind (Wordle clone with multiple dictionaries, more words/sizes), BrightChain + NeuralFabric, HACC, PlayZMachine mainly.
 Always cycling back to these unfinished projects.
 Many of them have actually merged into BrightChain- it's bigger than anyone I think can imagine.
 However, I'm disabled and I am more of an ideas person these days, trying to explore some concepts.
+Other projects include Bailey Borwein Plouffe and LUHN-Mod-N.
 - My old projects aren't abandoned- though some are kind of ideas I've thought about and may interest you, so I've left whatever work (if any) I've done. 🤷‍♀️

 - 🌱 I’m always learning.
 I'm rebuilding my life as a software engineer and musician after losing many years and a lot of ability to autoimmune diseases and then COVID/Long COVID which further provoked the autoimmune issues.
 I always am trying to stay current in a lot of different areas.
 Pushing my knowledge on C#/Blazor, JavaScript, TypeScript and more.